dat-ecosystem-archive/docs/hyperdrive.md

 In the merkle tree example for from earlier we ended up sending two hashes `(2, 5)` to verify block `0`.

 ```
-// If we trust 3, 2 and 5 are needed to verify 0
+// If we trust 3 then 2 and 5 are needed to verify 0

 0
   1